jefische/atp-analysis/ATP_Analysis.md

     ##          Actual
     ## Predicted    0    1
-    ##         0 1010  272
+    ##         0 1008  272
-    ##         1  263  985
+    ##         1  265  985

 ``` r
 sum(diag(table(p.boost, test$P1Wins)))/sum(table(p.boost, test$P1Wins))
 ```

-    ## [1] 0.7885375
+    ## [1] 0.787747

-Our accuracy is improved to 78.8% with the best number of trees at 1073.
-We can try to improve the algorithm by providing a grid search for the learning rate, interaction depth, and number of trees.
+Our accuracy is improved to 78.8%.
+We can try to tune the model by providing a grid search for the learning rate, interaction depth, and number of trees, again using 5-fold cross validation.

 ``` r
 myGrid <- expand.grid(n.trees = c(150, 1200, 2000),